Canada Geese, Diana Fountain Bushy Park, Greater London, UK

 The Woodland gardens, Bushy Park, London, UK

-Bushy Park is a fantastic outdoor place and provides lots of options for a scenic walk.
+Bushy Park is a fantastic outdoor place and provides plenty of options for a scenic walk.
 Most of the landscape is open grassland, with large, ancient trees.
-However, the area by the Pheasantry Café is a more formal area, the Woodland Gardens.
-As these landscaped gardens are enclosed, the vista is vastly different to the semi-wild area where the deer roam.

 Find the Canadian Totem Pole